Sunglass Hut: History

-Sunglass Hut entered eCommerce when it added the ability to purchase sunglasses to its US website.
+Sunglass Hut entered e-commerce when it added the ability to purchase sunglasses to its US website.

 In February 2001, the Luxottica Group acquired Sunglass Hut, paying US$653 million including debt and taking possession of 1,300 Sunglass Hut stores, 430 Sunglass Hut-Watch Station combination stores, and 228 stores that operated under either the Watch Station or Watch World banner.

 Under Luxottica's control, Sunglass Hut repositioned its brand identity to emphasize the fashion of the sunglasses it sold.
 The repositioning began in 2003.

 The Watch Station International chain was sold to Fossil Inc. in December 2007.